yenhd/react-realworld/README.md

 This is a project that help to run automation test for https://react-redux.realworld.io/

-In this project, I use Playwright ( ref: https://playwright.dev/ ) - so, you must install NodeJS in your environment
+In this project, I use Playwright ( ref: https://playwright.dev/ )

+I assume that NodeJS was installed in your environment

 1. Clone this project
 ```